ocelot-engineering/covid-imperial-next/README.md

 # Next Steps

-While this app is small it is far from finished.
+While this app is small, even with it's current feature set it's far from finished.
 These are the next steps I would take (roughly in order of importance).

 - Enable offline testing.
 - CI pipeline to trigger testing (github actions).
-- Add tests for API, document API quirks in a central location.
+- Add tests for API and document API quirks.
 - Expand testing to a point of "reasonable" coverage.
 - Add minimum UX features such as:
-  - Add loading skeletons for components
+  - Add loading skeletons for components since it's not clear when loading is happening.
-  - Add an error page
+  - Add an error page for missing routes.
 - Improve styling to make it look a lot nicer.
+- Improve landing page look.
 - Change plotting library (move away from plotly, move to visx, chartjs or tremor since they seem to work nicely with NextJS).
 - Design more features and keep building!

 # Lessons for Next Time

-1. Reproducible API exploration - did some in R and Postman, but I wish I saved the working.
+1. Reproducible API exploration - Did some in R and Postman, but should have saved the working so they could be used for automated API tests.
-2. Plotly was throwing a lot of warnings in the console due to not playing nicely with server side rendering.
+2. Plotly was initially throwing some warnings in the console due to not playing nicely with server side rendering.
 Will try a different library when working in NextJS.